Popp Hunna

-Bernard Omir (born October 21, 2000), known professionally as Popp Hunna, is an American rapper from Philadelphia, Pennsylvania.
-He is known for his songs "Single", "Adderall (Corvette Corvette)" and the latter's remix with American rapper Lil Uzi Vert that peaked at number 84 on the Billboard Hot 100.
+Omir Bernard (born October 21, 2000), known professionally as Popp Hunna, is an American rapper and songwriter from Philadelphia.
+Omir is best known for songs "Single", "Adderall (Corvette Corvette)", and the latter's remix with rapper Lil Uzi Vert, a song that peaked at number 84 on the Billboard Hot 100.
 His rise to fame is often credited to his music's popularity on the social media platform TikTok.

 Career

-At the age of 17 years old, Popp Hunna made a song in which he discusses a breakup with a then-girlfriend.
+At the age of 17 years old, Popp Hunna made a song i which he discusses a breakup with a then-girlfriend.
 The feedback he received on the song helped him gain confidence in his music-making abilities.
 In January 2020, he released his 12-track EP One Year Later which he promoted on social media platform TikTok.
 His track "Single" from the EP received traction and marked his first hit.
 In October 2020, he released his song "Adderall (Corvette Corvette)" following the release with a dance challenge on the platform TikTok.
 As of February 2021, there were 26 million videos on the social media platform using the song.
 In December 2020, he released the remix to his song "Adderall (Corvette Corvette)" with American rapper Lil Uzi Vert.
 Also in December 2020, he released his EP Mud Baby with appearances from rappers Lil Uzi Vert, Toosii, and Petty Level.
 In January 2022, he released his single "Back It Up" in which he references his hit single "Adderall (Corvette Corvette)".